tytydraco/yessleep/out/The_Voice.md

 It was that same night in the hospital that I heard the voice again.
 The son of a bitch was behind the cubicle curtain.
 I could even see the fucker's silhouette.
 "Billyyyyyy."
 Its faint and raspy tone came through clearer than ever.
 "Time to extract your soul, Billyyyyy."
 Unfortunately, it walked away before I could pull back the curtain.

 When I was back at home a few nights later, I heard the bastard again.
 "Billyyyyy.
 I'm getting closer to opening this door, you know.
 I can't wait to rip you limb from limb.
-Billyyyyyyyyyy" It was really going hard this time, but I didn't care anymore.
+Billyyyyyyyyyy."

 I gently peeled the covers, snatched a screwdriver I kept under the mattress and tiptoed across my bedroom floorboards.
 In one fell swoop, I snapped the light switch, retracted my arm and swung the door open, full-force.